techidaily/site-ai-video-editing/source/_posts/updated-2024-approved-how-to-record-video-in-slow-motion-comprehending-important-points.md

 ![finalize video and export](https://images.wondershare.com/filmora/article-images/2023/recording-video-in-slow-motion-15.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In slow-motion video editing, you can slow down videos to the extent you want.
 In addition, users can try the AI features of Filmora to explore its powerful functionalities.
 Keep reading to know some of the key features that Filmora offers to ensure your workflow.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 AI Copilot Editing